malsami/KIA4SM_LSTM/README.md

     5. Task Critical time: Integer
     6. Number of Jobs: Integer
 From Jobs only one feature was selected: Job Exit_Value: String.
 After exporting all tables, start with Data_preparation.py.
-Line 165 is responsible for the length of the feature vector.
 Feature and labels are save in the end.